kot-begemot-uk/uml-howto-v2/Networking.md

 a raw socket for receive.
 The raw socket allows multi-packet receive resulting in significantly higher packet rates than normal tap

-The hybrid binary requires `CAP_NET_RAW` capability by the UML user as well as the requirements for the tap transport.
+Privileges required: hybrid requires `CAP_NET_RAW` capability by the UML user as well as the requirements for the tap transport.

 ### raw socket transport
 Example: